SlimFreddy/node.js-RestAPI-TypeScript/README.md

 ## node.js-RestAPI-TypeScript

 Node.js App written in TypeScript.
 This app provides a little Rest API for a Blog.
 You can sign up with a Username and Password.
-After Sign in you can get all Posts, get one by Id, add One or delete one when your User have created it.
+After Sign in you can get all Posts, get one by id, add one or delete one when your User have created it.
 The Database for this Project is a MongoDB.

 # Get Started